alvaroloes/enumer/README.md

 name := MyTypeValue.String() // name => "my_type_value"
 ```

-**Note**: The transformation only works form CamelCase to snake_case or kebab-case, not the other way around.
+**Note**: The transformation only converts from CamelCase to something else, not vice versa.

 ## How to use